Rhedir gan School of Natural Sciences

 - Stem cells, metamorphosis and regeneration

 The module will allow students to apply several key developmental biology techniques to a number of classical model systems, including fruitflies, zebrafish and chickens.
-Students will have the opportunity to develop or refine important practical molecular biology skills and will also be exposed to relevant primary literature thorough the module.
+Students will gain an appreciation of important practical molecular biology techniques and will also be exposed to relevant primary literature thorough the module.

 The student should be able to express a basic conceptual knowledge of at least some part of the core material presented in the module, and be able to appreciate the complexity of embryonic development in the various model systems.
 Provides little to no examples, or interprets them incorrectly.
 Written work presents at least a superficial account of all major steps.